What 3 words would your friends use to describe you?

 From your volunteering experience with ACS so far, what would be your 3 tips to those who have just joined the ACS Volunteer Community?

-Thank you John for your time in this interview, and for sharing your journey story with us.
-We look forward to seeing you at our next ACS activity.
-All the best!
+Thank you Penny for your time for this interview!
+We are glad to hear your journey with us.
+Look forward to seeing you in ACS activities soon!
+All the best.